menu

 Occupations and Workforce

-When you are in Carthage, you'll notice that it is more blue-collar than most other communities in America.
-55.81% of Carthage’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Carthage is generally considered to be a blue-collar town.
+55.81% of the Carthage workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carthage is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Carthage who work in food service (11.63%), community and social services (11.63%), and healthcare suport services (9.30%).

 And if you like science, one thing you'll find is that Carthage has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.